 - Slow roasting takes place at 130–150°C.

 - The slower heating achieves a more uniform roasting.

 - The internal temperature will therefore be easier to measure than in traditional roasting, and it will not increase as much after cooking.

 - For low-temperature roasting, cooking takes place at 100ºC or lower.

 - The oven temperature must be set 20°C higher than the desired internal temperature.
 However, pork shoulder should be roasted at 125°C.

 - The meat becomes more tender and succulent when roasted at a low temperature.
-Another benefit of low temperature roasting is that it allows for a more accurate measurement of temperature, as there are smaller differences in temperature throughout the roast.
+Another benefit of low-temperature roasting is that it allows for more accurate measurement of temperature, as there are smaller differences in temperature throughout the roast.
 The exact placement of the probe is therefore not significant.

 - The internal temperature of the meat does not normally increase after the meat is taken out of the oven.